Harvest Aid Options For Pulses

 The pre-harvest interval is the time that must be left between application of a herbicide and the cutting of the crop (either swathed or straight-cut).
 The purpose of the pre-harvest interval is to ensure that no more than the allowable residue of the herbicide is present in the harvested material.

-Maximum Residue Limits (MRLs) are determined for each product and crop it is applied to based on registered rates and registered staging of the crop.
-If applied too early to the crop, extra product may be taken up by the crop, leading to higher than allowable residues present in the seed.
+Maximum Residue Limits (MRLs) are determined for each product and crop to which it is applied, based on the registered rates and the crop’s registered stage.
+If applied too early to the crop, additional product may be taken up by the crop, leading to higher-than-allowable residues in the seed.

-Disregarding these pre-harvest intervals and applying to parts of the field that are too green or not yet at the right stage, can result in residues over the MRLs, which can lead to market disruptions.
+Disregarding these pre-harvest intervals and applying to parts of the field that are too green or not yet at the right stage can result in residues exceeding MRLs, leading to market disruptions.

 Tips for Using Glyphosate For Pre-Harvest Weed Control in Pulses